 E2L were approached to design and supply a series of antennae which would increase the RF range of the existing system.
 To achieve this a total of eight different configurations were calculated, design and manufactured.
 The variance between parts allowed for tradeoffs between size, inductance and compensation for the unknown electronic capacities of the existing prototype systems.

-The design problem is to provide in-effect a secondary winding for a lossy transformer rather than a resonant antenna (the latter approach would need a path-length of 22m coiled up on a credit card)
+The initial system uses Phillip's MIFARE ICs based about the 13.5Mhz band.
+Antenna design at this frequency is more concerned with inductive coupling than it is with RF transmission and reception.
+The design problem is to provide in-effect a secondary winding for a lossy transformer rather than a resonant antenna (the latter approach would need a path-length of 22m coiled up on a credit card) |

 Provision was also made to trim the capacitance as the environment was unknown, but the antennae had to be designed with some assumption of capacitatice load.